ENGETO-Academy/coding-assignment/README.md

 1. Implement appropriate error handling and validation throughout the application (where applicable).
 1. Utilize Docker to containerize the application.
 1. BONUS: Ensure the application is responsive, user-friendly, and follows best practices for code quality and organization.
-1. BONUS:Integrate OpenAI to generate 10 questions based on the provided input data.
+1. BONUS: Integrate OpenAI to generate 10 questions based on the provided input data.
 The questions should be fetched from OpenAI's API and displayed to the user.
 1. BONUS: If the student had fails in certain areas (e.g. conditions in Python), provide some qualitative feedback and what should the person focus more = where the student failed.
 1. BONUS: Create either unit tests with Jest or E2E tests with cypress.io